 - Baby hat: This particular hat is stretchy, so it will fit a baby of any size.
 It makes for a labor-of-love baby shower gift.

-- GAPtastic cowl: A great basic, big cowl worked in chunky yarn in the round.
+- GAPtastic cowl: This Ravelry pattern produces a great basic, big cowl worked in chunky yarn in the round.

-- Baby booties: Simple, worked flat warmers for a little one's feet, but the seed stitch makes them a little more interesting and fun to knit.
+- Baby booties: These are simple, worked flat warmers for a little one's feet, but the seed stitch makes them a little more interesting and fun to knit.